sstitle/fractal_rust/README.md

-# fractal_rust
+# rust_gtk

-Fractal generation using Rust programming language
+An example of a GUI using Rust and GTK.

 Note: This project only support MacOS and Linux